 Pizhichil (Thaila Dhara): Pizhichil is a combination of Snehana (oleation) and Swedana (sudation).
 It involves a rhythmic pouring of warm medicated oil over the body while simultaneously massaging the affected areas.
 Pizhichil is beneficial in improving blood circulation, reducing stress, and managing neurological problems.

 These additional Ayurvedic Kerala Panchakarma techniques complement the traditional Panchakarma procedures and provide a wide range of health benefits.
 Each treatment is customized based on an individual's unique needs and dosha constitution to promote harmony, balance, and overall well-being.
-Before undergoing any Ayurvedic treatment, it is essential to consult with a qualified Ayurvedic practitioner to determine the most suitable therapies for your specific health requirements.
+Before undergoing any Ayurvedic treatment, it is essential to consult with our qualified Ayurvedic practitioner to determine the most suitable therapies for your specific health requirements.

-General Instructions During Panchakarma Treatment:
+General Instructions During Panchakarma Treatment

 Use Only Warm Water: During Panchakarma, it is recommended to use warm water for drinking and bathing.
 Warm water helps in cleansing the body and aids in the detoxification process.